 - Taste test!
 This is a must.
 Dip a piece of lettuce.
 Adjust as needed by adding more sugar, vinegar or oil.
 Once you are trained in the tastes, you can use a spoon.

-Once you learn the basic formula, you will be free handing your vinaigrette making and it’s so much fun to get creative!
+Once you learn the basic formula, you will be free to have fun to get creative!

 Some people like their vinaigrette bright and tangy, others like it sweet and mild.
-By making slight adjustments to the amount of sweetener, vinegar, mustard and oil, you can totally customize it to your taste preference.
+By making slight adjustments to the amount of sweetener, vinegar, mustard and oil, you can totally customize it to your taste preference, and adjust it to different dishes.
 Always be tasting so you know what ingredients changed the flavor to what you prefer.

 A vinaigrette is great for making enough for the week so you can quickly and easily throw together a weeknight salad.
 Because of the high acidity content, vinegar-based salad dressings keep for several weeks in the refrigerator without fresh ingredients like shallots or herbs.
 Once you’ve prepared the vinaigrette, pour it into a jar and secure the lid tightly.

 3 parts oil to 1 part vinegar.
 (But sometimes 2:1.)